sayanriju/framework/modules/e_notifier/README.md

     $extensions['application']['e_notifier']['enabled'] = FALSE;
 }

-- You can set e_notifier extension for another module, forexample if you want to set e_notifier for welcome module you need to open `application/config/extensions.php` and change settings like this
+- You can set e_notifier extension for another module, for example if you want to set e_notifier for welcome module you need to open `application/config/extensions.php` and change settings like this.

 $extensions['welcome']['e_notifier']['enabled']               = TRUE;
 $extensions['welcome']['e_notifier']['lib_override']          = array('Exception');